-17-2.02(o) Restriction of Motor Vehicle Traffic
+17-2.03(m) Restriction of Motor Vehicle Traffic

-Bicycle paths often need some form of physical barrier at roadway intersections to prevent unauthorized motor vehicles from using the facilities.
+Existing bicycle paths may need some form of physical barrier at roadway intersections to prevent unauthorized motor vehicles from using the facilities.
+Caution of barrier placement is advised however.
+Due to safety concerns of barrier collisions, consideration should not be automatic in proposed trails and only used in areas where unauthorized use is likely.
 Provisions can be made for a lockable, removable post ("bollard") or drop gate to permit entrance by authorized vehicles.
 The posts should be set far enough back from the edge of the vehicular roadway so as not to constitute a hazard.
 They shall meet Federal breakaway sign post criteria where susceptible to being struck by vehicles.
 Where necessary, the post should be permanently reflectorized for nighttime visibility and painted a bright color for improved daytime visibility.
 When more than one post is used, a 5 ft (1.5 m) spacing is recommended, as indicated in Figure 17-2AQ.
 Do not use gates that prohibit entry by persons in wheelchairs, cause bicyclists to enter the path around the outside of the gate post, or restrict the movement of any intended users.